MannLabs/alphadia/docs/installation.md

 ```bash
 pip install -e ".[stable,development]"
 ```
-If you need less strict versions for third-party dependencies, use `pip install -e ".[development]"`, but make sure to read the corresponding caveats [here](../README.md#3-installation).
+If you need less strict versions for third-party dependencies, use `pip install -e ".[development]"`.

-Note: by using the editable flag `-e`, all modifications to the [alphaDIA source code folder](alphadia ) are directly reflected when running alphaDIA.
+Note: by using the editable flag `-e`, all modifications to the alphaDIA source code folder are directly reflected when running alphaDIA.
 Note that the alphaDIA folder cannot be moved and/or renamed if an editable version is installed.

 ### 3. Installation: GUI (optional)